 The undergraduate sport management curriculum is designed to provide students with the knowledge and experiences necessary to facilitate their movement into employment in the sport industry.
 Similarly, the sport management graduate curriculum was developed to help students gain advancement within the sport industry.
 Both of these curricula provide students with coursework that is designed to meet the needs of the entry level professional in sport management, as outlined by the Commission on Sport Management Accreditation.

-There are twelve credits (i.e., 4 courses) shared across sport management bachelors and master’s degree programs, with the rest of the curricula remaining the same.
+There are twelve credits (i.e., 4 courses) shared across sport management bachelor's and master’s degree programs, with the rest of the curricula remaining the same.
 Each of the shared courses contain general subject matter that is taught at both the undergraduate and graduate levels, but with different depth, assignments and expectations.
-Therefore, teaching these courses only one time to students in the accelerated program allows them to gain the information related to the class without making them complete two separate courses in the same area.
+Therefore, teaching these courses only one time in the accelerated program allows students to gain the information related to the class without having to complete two separate courses in the same content area.

-SM 627 Legal Issues in Sport Administration (3): This graduate level course addresses legal issues in interscholastic, intercollegiate, and professional sport contexts.
-SM 627 will be dual-counted in place of SM 426, the equivalent class of legal Issues in Sport Administration at the undergraduate level within the undergraduate SM curriculum.
+SM 527 Legal Issues in Sport Administration (3): This graduate-level course addresses legal issues in interscholastic, intercollegiate, and professional sport contexts.
+SM 527 will be dual-counted in place of SM 426, the equivalent class of legal Issues in Sport Administration at the undergraduate level within the undergraduate SM curriculum.

-SM 635 Sport Management Processes (3): This graduate level course provides analyses of management processes utilized in sport businesses with the focus of planning, organizing, leading, and evaluation processes that are unique to the sport industry.
-SM 635 will be dual-counted in place of SM 485, the equivalent class of Sport Management Processes at the undergraduate level within the undergraduate SM curriculum.
+SM 535 Sport Management Processes (3): This graduate-level course provides analyses of management processes utilized in sport businesses with the focus of planning, organizing, leading, and evaluation processes that are unique to the sport industry.
+SM 535 will be dual-counted in place of SM 485, the equivalent class of Sport Management Processes at the undergraduate level within the undergraduate SM curriculum.

-SM 670 Sport Finance (3): This graduate level course overviews financial operations and analyses of interscholastic, intercollegiate, and professional sport administration.
-SM 670 will be dual-counted in place of SM 370, the equivalent class of Sport Finance & Economics at the undergraduate level within the undergraduate SM curriculum.
+SM 570 Sport Finance (3): This graduate-level course overviews financial operations and analyses of interscholastic, intercollegiate, and professional sport administration.
+SM 570 will be dual-counted in place of SM 370, the equivalent class of Sport Finance & Economics at the undergraduate level within the undergraduate SM curriculum.

 - Students must complete an internal application for admission to the accelerated B.S./M.S.
 (ABM) program.